-I manage the Computational Biology Facility, which is based in the Technology Directorate and hosted within the Institute of Systems, Molecular and Integrative Biology.
+I am co-director of the Computational Biology Facility, which is part of Liverpool Shared Research Facilities and hosted within the Institute of Systems, Molecular and Integrative Biology.
 We offer public services for data science, software and database development and training in computational biology, programming and -omics analyses.
 Check our work here

 I have extensive experience engaging with different institutions on a broad range of research areas, playing roles of leader, coordinator and executor at different stages on the research pipeline.
 I am a very proactive person that not only seeks collaborations and networking opportunities but also enjoys networking and brainstorming for new projects.
 Do not hesitate to contact if you wish to collaborate.

 What did I do before managing the Computational Biology Facility?

 I am originally from Spain where I completed my undergraduate studies, a 5-year degree in Biotechnology.
 I started my time in the UK in 2010 as Research Assistant at the University of Warwick in the lab of Dr Jose Gutierrez-Marcos.
 Wanting to pursue further education I applied and was awarded a fully funded place in the Warwick Systems Biology Doctoral Training Centre where I completed an MSc and a PhD in Systems Biology.
 My PhD project aimed to shed light in metabolic adaptation to environmental changes of the deadliest malaria parasite Plasmodium falciparum.
 This was an ambitious multidisciplinary collaboration between the University of Warwick, the Liverpool School of Tropical Medicine (LSTM) and the NMR centre of the University of Liverpool.